gitcoinco/regendata/docs/Architecture.md

     - **Regen Data Metabase**: The Grants DB is used for the Regen Data Metabase, which is used to track and analyze data
     - **QF Calculator**: The Grants DB is used for the QF Calculator, which is used to calculate matching funds for grants
     - **Open Source Observor**: The Grants DB data is imported by Open Source Observor, which is used to track and analyze open source projects
-    - **gitcoin.co/grants-data**: The Grants DB is used for the gitcoin.co/grants-data dashboard, which is used to track and analyze grants data
+    - **[Grants Data Dashboard](https://gitcoin.co/grants-data)**: The Grants DB is used for the gitcoin.co/grants-data dashboard, which is used to track and analyze grants data
-    - **GTC Goal Tracker Twitter Bot**: The Grants DB is used to track our progress toward our GMV goal and tweeted out once a day.
-This uses the Metabase API to get the data and pulls specifically from this card:
+    - **[GTC Goal Tracker Twitter Bot](https://x.com/gtc_goaltracker)**: The Grants DB is used to track our progress toward our GMV goal and tweeted out once a day.
+This uses the Metabase API to get the data and pulls specifically from [this card](https://app.regendata.xyz/question/196-allo-gmv)
-    - **Impact.gitcoin.co**: This page displays live gitcoin stats using the Metabase API and pulls specifically from this card:
+    - **[Impact.gitcoin.co](https://impact.gitcoin.co)**: This page displays live gitcoin stats using the Metabase API and pulls specifically from [this card](https://app.regendata.xyz/question/328-gitcoin-high-level-stats)
-    - **leaderboard.allo.gitcoin.co**: This page displays the GMV leaderboard for the Allo protocol, aggregating data across donors, grantees, round operators, and contract developers.
+    - **[leaderboard.allo.gitcoin.co](https://leaderboard.allo.gitcoin.co)**: This page displays the GMV leaderboard for the Allo protocol, aggregating data across donors, grantees, round operators, and contract developers.

+## Metabase-specific components
+- **Vercel Page**: Handles Metabase signups, with the repository located at [here](https://github.com/supermodularxyz/regendata.xyz).
+- **Postmark**: Handles email notifications for Metabase signups.